2024 Commonwealth Heads of Government Meeting: Slavery reparations

-In August, former Jamaican prime minister PJ Patterson, told the media that reparations for slavery was one of the agenda items to be discussed at the summit.
+In August, former Jamaican prime minister P. J. Patterson, told the media that reparations for slavery was one of the agenda items to be discussed at the summit.
 However, the United Kingdom insisted that reparations was not on the agenda, and that the UK was not considering making any reparation payments.
 The British government also said there would be no apology for Britain's role in the Atlantic slave trade made at the summit.
 British Foreign Secretary David Lammy, of Caribbean descent, previously expressed a desire for reparations in 2018.

 In his speech at the beginning of the summit, the King addressed the issue: "I understand from listening to people across the Commonwealth how the most painful aspects of our past continue to resonate.
 It is vital, therefore, that we understand our history, to guide us toward making the right choices in future."
 The King would have been unable to issue an apology for Britain's role in the slave trade without being advised to do so by the government.

 At the conclusion of the summit, a joint communiqué was issued.
 It affirmed that Commonwealth states "agreed that the time has come for a meaningful, truthful and respectful conversation towards forging a common future based on equity” and that they would hold conversations to address the “harms” of slavery, particularly those afflicted on women and girls, who “suffered disproportionately from these appalling tragedies in the history of humanity”.
 The statement also said that it recognised that most Commonwealth states in both the Atlantic and Pacific “share common historical experiences in relation to this abhorrent trade, chattel enslavement, the debilitation and dispossession of Indigenous people”.
 It referred to what it called the “enduring effects” of this history and the practice of 'blackbirding', in which Pacific Islanders were exploited in Australia and other colonies.